 After lunch we made our final stop – at the Galeria Kaufhof – where we stocked up on German goodies.
 Can’t go home without our food parcel now can we!!
 This necessitated a quick repacking of our backpacks to accommodate the purchases and then we had to make our way to the airport for the flight home.

 And so another absolutely great Oktoberfest drew to a close.
-All that remained was to get home, laugh over the photos and (of course!) unpack and eat/drink the food parcel – I’ll be posting on this shortly.
+All that remained was to get home, laugh over the photos and (of course!) unpack and eat/drink the food souvenirs, which I’ll be posting about shortly.